deepsidh9/Valorant-Daily-Skins/README.md

 ### Windows Executable Version

 Python is used to authenticate users, fetch skins and create the graphical user interface via Tkinter.
 Pyinstaller is used to create the Windows executable file.
-[Check here](https://github.com/deepsidh9/Valorant-Daily-Skins/tree/windowsapp)
+[Check here for code](https://github.com/deepsidh9/Valorant-Daily-Skins/tree/windowsapp).

+You can also directly download the file which runs directly on your Windows device from [here](https://github.com/deepsidh9/Valorant-Daily-Skins/releases/tag/windowsapp-v1.0)

 ### Flask Web Application Version